Submit portfolio to Graduate School, Campus Box 1046, by 4:30 p.m. Fri., October 25, 2013

 The detailed introductory description, of three (3) to five (5) pages, should document the above-mentioned activities.
-The narrative should include professional evidence demonstrating a steady continuation of (1) interactions that integrate outstanding research or creative activities into excellent teaching, as well as (2) the research or creative activity.
+The narrative should include professional evidence demonstrating a steady continuation of (a) interactions that integrate outstanding research or creative activities into excellent teaching, as well as (b) the research or creative activity.
 Appendices providing more detailed information can be attached.
 A vita must also be included.
-For a full list of required application elements, see the Application Checklist.

 The chair, or another appropriate faculty member, should write a letter of support that details the applicant's achievements in the arena of research or creative activities as well as the applicant's success in linking outstanding research or creative activities with excellent teaching.

 The application packet must be delivered to the Graduate School, Campus Box 1046, or Room 2202 in Rendleman Hall by 4:30 p.m. on Friday, October 25, 2013.

 The Graduate School's Research and Projects Advisory Board will select the Simon Award recipient.
 The RPAB Committee's evaluation of nominees will include, but is not limited to, consideration of the following: